 The festival will feature staged readings of plays in development and works-in-progress, showcasing work from talented playwrights around the region.
 These readings will help both established and emerging playwrights create new work by offering the space to present material before a live audience.
 It also offers local audiences the rare chance to watch and participate in the very dynamic playwrighting process firsthand.

-Friday's reading will include 3 short plays and a selection from a full-length play.
+Friday's reading will start at 7PM and include 3 short plays and a selection from a full-length play.
 A talk-back will follow each reading.
 Join us for:

 - Transgressions by Steven Palmer